CS-SI/eodag-sentinelsat/README.rst

 This is a repository for sentinelsat plugin to `EODAG <https://github.com/CS-SI/eodag>`_.
-It's an `Api <https://eodag.readthedocs.io/en/latest/api.html#eodag.plugins.apis.base.Api>`_ plugin that enables to search and download EO products from catalogs implementing the `SchiHub interface <https://scihub.copernicus.eu/userguide/3FullTextSearch>`_.
+It's an `Api <https://eodag.readthedocs.io/en/latest/api.html#eodag.plugins.apis.base.Api>`_ plugin that enables to search and download EO products from catalogs implementing the `SciHub / Copernicus Open Access Hub interface <https://scihub.copernicus.eu/userguide/WebHome>`_.
 It is basically a wrapper around `sentinelsat <https://sentinelsat.readthedocs.io>`_, enabling it to be used on eodag.

 Installation
 ============